 Mr Stuart Gould qualified from St Mary’s Hospital Medical School in 1989, having taken an intercalated BSc in Infection and Immunity.
 Obtaining his FRCS, he worked at Wrexham Park as Surgical Registrar for a year before moving to the North West Thames Registrar Rotation.
 His research was into the application of Interventional MRI into Surgical Practice.
 This resulted in some unique and pioneering work with presentations and lectures throughout the world.

-His higher surgical training focussed on Gastrointestinal Surgery, particularly Colorectal, with an extensive experience of Laparoscopic Surgery.
+His higher surgical training focused on Gastrointestinal Surgery, particularly Colorectal, with an extensive experience of Laparoscopic Surgery.

-Since November 2004 he has worked as Consultant Gastrointestinal Surgeon at Northwick Park Hospital in Harrow, part of the North West London Hospitals University Trust.
+Since November 2004 he has worked as Consultant Gastrointestinal Surgeon at Northwick Park Hospital in Harrow, part of the London North West University Healthcare NHS Trust.